-3.02.
+Admissions Charge means the amount assessed for the right or privilege to have access to a place or location where amusement, entertainment, or recreation is provided.

 Agreement Area means the area designated as such in Appendix A to the Tax Agreement.

-3.03.
+Complimentary means a service or item provided at no cost to a customer.
+Complimentary does not include items purchased with points or rewards value.

+Cultural Activities means a cultural activity as defined in Chapter 1.
+Tribal Tax Regulations, Regulation #R100-08:TRA-01, which includes but is not limited to the Traditional Jiingtamok (Pow Wow) and annual language camp.
+To be designated as a “cultural activity” for tax purposes, an organization must apply in writing to the Tax Department for a determination.

 Department of Treasury means the Michigan Department of Treasury.

-3.04.
+Food and Beverage means prepared food intended for immediate consumption as defined in the Michigan Compiled Laws Section 205.54g, as amended.

 Gaming Facility means any entity licensed under Section 9 of the Gaming Ordinance, #02-400-01, and operated under the Tribe’s Class III Gaming Compact with the State of Michigan.

-3.05.
-General Sales Tax Act means Michigan Compiled Laws section 205.51 et seq., and as that law may from time to time be amended.
+General Sales Tax Act means the General Sales Tax Act as defined in Michigan Compiled Laws Section 205.51 et seq., as amended.

-3.06.
 Governmental Function means those activities or functions by the Tribe which are similar to those functions customarily performed by State or local units of government including: public safety, welfare and social services, housing and housing services, health services, education, and environmental services.
 The term also includes the operation of a gaming facility.

 Gross Occupancy Receipts means the total amount of money or the value of other consideration charged to any person for lodging at any hotel room, lodging facility, and other accommodations, excluding the tax levied by Article IV.
 Gross receipts are deemed to have been received on a daily basis as lodging or accommodations are provided.

 Gross Receipts means the total amount for which goods or services is sold or the total amount received for any service rendered, whether paid in money or otherwise.
 “Gross receipts” does not include an isolated transaction by a person not licensed, or required to be licensed under this Ordinance, in which tangible personal property is offered for sale, sold, transferred, and delivered by the owner.
 Such total amounts include all of the following:

-a. any services that are part of the sale,
+Any services that are part of the sale;

-b. any amount for which credit is given to the purchaser by the seller, and
+Any amount for which credit is given to the purchaser by the seller; and

-c. all receipts, cash, credits and property of any kind received in connection with, or on account of, such goods or services.
+All receipts, cash, credits, and property of any kind received in connection with, or on account of, such goods or services.

-d. ‘gross receipts’ does not include an isolated transaction by a person not licensed, or required to be licensed under this act, in which tangible personal property is offered for sale, sold, transferred, and delivered by the owner.
+Hotel means any building regularly used and kept open as such for the feeding and lodging of guest(s).

+Lodging Facility means any facilities, including hotel, recreational vehicle (RC) park, and campground, regularly used and kept open for the purpose of providing overnight accommodations to guests for a fee.

+Lodging or Accommodations means the provision to any person of a room or area subject to such person’s control and use, which is available for use by the general public, and for which the person makes such use for any portion of a day.
+The term includes hotel rooms, lodging facilities, meeting rooms, or banquet rooms.
+Such term does not apply to rental units for which the minimum rental term is at least thirty (30) days.

-3.08.
-Native American means, for purposes of this ordinance, a person who is an enrolled member of a federally-recognized Indian tribe.
+Native American means, for purposes of this Ordinance, a person who is an enrolled member of a federally-recognized Indian tribe.

-3.09.
 Non-Tribal Member means an individual who is not an enrolled member of the Tribe or which is not a tribal entity

-.